Conjugation curvature for Cayley graphs: Behavior under isometric embeddings

 This completes the proof that the group has negative curvature everywhere. \end{proof}

 Recall the well-known fact that no hyperbolic group has a subgroup isomorphic to $\Z^2$.
-So using the above construction with $G=\Z^2$, we've constructed a non-hyperbolic group with every non-identity element negatively curved.
+So using the above construction with $G=\Z^2$, we have constructed a non-hyperbolic group with every non-identity element negatively curved.
+So negative conjugation curvature does not signal $\delta$--hyperbolicity.
+As we will discuss below, it does signal exponential growth.